Amraneze/spideo-challenge/README.md

 * Create/List/Delete an(all) auction(s) of a specific auction house.
 * Bid in an auction and display the winner of an auction.

-Check the [Spideo Java Challenge.pdf](docs/Spideo_Java_Challenge.pdf) for more detailed information.

 ## Getting Started

 ### Prerequisites